-Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-Please note: BRCA testing, if appropriate, is covered as a women's preventive health service.
+Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica. during a hospital emergency room visit I. Genetic Counseling and Testing 1.
+Genetic counseling, whether pre- or Primary care provider: \$30 copayment per visit for post-test, and whether occurring in an the first 3 visits per member per calendar year. + office, clinic, or telephonically The deductible does not apply for the first 3 visits.
+Thereafter, you pay nothing after deductible.
+Please note: Genetic counseling for BRCA +The copayment and visit limit are combined on testing, if appropriate, is covered as a an annual basis for all eligible services identified woman's preventive health service. with this symbol (+) throughout this Schedule of Payments.
+Specialty care provider: Nothing 2.
+Genetic testing services received in an Nothing office or outpatient hospital setting Please note: BRCA testing, if appropriate, is covered as a women's preventive health service.
 J. Home Health Care 1.
-Intermittent skilled nursing care when Nothing you are homebound, provided by or supervised by a registered nurse Coverage is limited to 100 visits per calendar year for numbers 1. and 3. combined.
+Intermittent skilled care when you are Nothing homebound, provided by or supervised by a registered nurse Coverage is limited to 100 visits per calendar year for numbers 1. and 3. combined.
 Please note: This visit limit does not apply to home dialysis treatment.
-2. Extended hours home nursing care when you are homebound Coverage is limited to 82 visits per calendar year.
-3. Skilled physical, speech or occupational Nothing therapy when you are homebound Coverage is limited to 100 visits per calendar year for numbers 1. and 3 combined.
+2. Extended hours home nursing care Nothing

+Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica. when you are homebound Coverage is limited to 82 visits per calendar year 3.
+Skilled physical, speech or Nothing occupational therapy when you are homebound Coverage is limited to 100 visits per calendar year for numbers 1. and 3. combined.
 4. Home infusion therapy Nothing 5.
-Services received in your home from a Nothing physician K. Hospice
+Services received in your home from a Nothing physician K. Hospice 1.
+Hospice care Nothing 2.
+Respite care Nothing Coverage is limited to not more than five consecutive days at a time.
+L. Hospital 1.
+Outpatient hospital or ambulatory surgical center services a.
+Surgical services (as defined in the Nothing Physicians' Current Procedural Terminology code book) received